-Great soups almost always start with a Mirepoix.
-That wonderful combination of onions, celery and carrots.
-It combines for perfect flavor.
+Great soups almost always start with a Mirepoix – a wonderful combination of onions, celery and carrots that combine for perfect flavor.

 I’ve tasted a lot of different of packaged chicken broths and I have to say Manischewitz Low Sodium Chicken Broth stands out as the closest I’ve found to homemade taste.

-Finally, the health information on the ingredients comes from Natural Healing Foods.
+Finally, the health information on these ingredients comes from my book Natural Healing Foods.
 This was a 2 year research project from universities throughout the world and it was truly eye-opening on how food and herbs are beneficial to fight various illnesses

 Creamy Chicken Soup

 - 2 Med Shallots Diced